 The pension company will automatically claim the basic rate (20%) tax relief on your behalf and put this in your pension.
 However, if you do pay tax at 40% then you claim an additional 20% tax relief, subject to certain conditions.

 It’s common for those who earn via the PAYE system in multiple jobs, or who have numerous income sources (such as pension income), to overpay on their tax.
 If the HMRC systems all work as they should then each employer should deduct the correct amount of tax.
 However, if you have several jobs at the same time, as say an agency worker, then this becomes problematic.
-Quite often the wrong amount of tax is collected from each employee, in some cases, this leads to too much tax being paid.
-It can also mean the reverse, that not enough tax is paid and you, therefore, get an unexpected tax bill.
+Quite often the wrong amount of tax is collected from each employee and, in some cases, this leads to too much tax being paid.
+It can also mean the reverse: that not enough tax is paid, and you get an unexpected tax bill as a result.

 Mistakes can be made in a variety of different ways.
 Perhaps an employer has made an error when working out the tax owed or, if you’re self-employed, you could have miscalculated it yourself.